NaeuralEdgeProtocol/edge_node/README.md

 ## Introduction

 The Ratio1 Edge Node is a meta Operating System designed to operate on edge devices, providing them the essential functionality required to join and thrive within the Ratio1 network.
 Each Edge Node manages the device’s resources, executes computation tasks efficiently, and communicates securely with other nodes in the network.
-Leveraging the powerful Ratio1 core libraries (formely knwon as Naeural Edge Protocol libraries) `naeural_core` and `naeural_client`— the Ratio1 Edge Node offers out-of-the-box usability starting in 2025.
-Users can deploy the Edge Node and SDK (`naeural_client`) effortlessly without the need for intricate configurations, local subscriptions, tenants, user accounts, passwords, or broker setups.
+Leveraging the powerful Ratio1 core libraries (formely knwon as Naeural Edge Protocol libraries) `naeural_core` and `ratio1`— the Ratio1 Edge Node offers out-of-the-box usability starting in 2025.
+Users can deploy the Edge Node and SDK (`ratio1`) effortlessly without the need for intricate configurations, local subscriptions, tenants, user accounts, passwords, or broker setups.

 ## Running the Edge Node